 - Take your Placement Test

-- If you are planning to transfer to a four-year institution or get an Associates Degree, you will need to take a placement test to determine where you place in math, reading and English.
+- If you are planning to transfer to a four-year institution or get an Associate’s Degree, we will need to determine where you place in math, reading and English.
+Our colleges utilize two processes to determine college course placement for students: high school transcripts and/or placement tests.
 Contact the testing center for testing dates and times.
+You can also take a copy of your unofficial high school transcript to the testing center for processing.

 - Attend New Student Orientation